sdeepaknarayanan/simplifying-transformers/README.md

 ## retraining an Attention Block

-To retrain a single Block using Bert as Teacher, run the following Command
+To retrain a single Block using Bert as Teacher, run the following command

 ```shell
 # Retrain Block 6 (0 indexing, so it's the 7th Block in BERT), using MSE as criterion.